savnithyt/Minecraft-Selfbot/README.md

 # Minecraft-Selfbot
 A Minecraft Selfbot written in NodeJS and with the Mineflayer/Mineflayer-Navigate libraries.

-A project started by LightWarp and contributed by Raduino and Savnith
+A project started by LightWarp and contributed by Raduino

 Tested on play.totalfreedom.me